China Hands: China Hands in treaty port China

 Before the Opium Wars of 1839–1843, the Old China Trade created a group of British and American merchants who did not know the Chinese language but depended on their Chinese trading partners.
 They nonetheless had a reputation for being experts, and exerted some influence on policy in London.
 Merchants, journalists, and even missionaries established themselves in China, especially in the Treaty Ports created by a series of treaties after the Opium Wars.
 The foreign community in Shanghai was especially lively and organized.
 Those who carried out their careers in these territories were likely to be called "China Hands", or "Old China Hands".
-The United States Army maintained a training station in Tianjin, and its officers, including future General George Marshall(famous for the Marshall plan), were called "Old China Hands."
+The United States Army maintained a training station in Tianjin, and its officers, including future General George Marshall (famous for the Marshall plan), were called "Old China Hands."
 Other Army officers trained there include David D. Barrett, who headed the Army's wartime Dixie Mission.

 World War II era China Hands

 During World War II some Foreign Service Officers of the United States Department of State had experience in China, a few with expertise going back to the 1920s.
 Since the general expectation was that the war would continue for perhaps another two years and that the invasion of Japan would be based in China, General Joseph Stilwell determined that American interest required liaison with the military force of the communists.
 At his behest, the Dixie Mission was sent to the Communist headquarters in Yan'an in July 1944.
 Colonel David Barrett and John S. Service reported favorably on the strength and capabilities of the Communist led forces compared with the Chinese Nationalists.
 Many China Hands argued that it would be in American national interest to work with the communists during the war, and to maintain relations if, as many government and civilian experts expected, they gained power.
 Theodore White, correspondent for Time magazine was among the many journalists who visited Yan'an and described the effectiveness of communist political mobilization.
 This view was opposed by the new U.S. Ambassador to China Patrick Hurley.
 Hurley, a Republican recruited by President Franklin D. Roosevelt to promote a bipartisan China policy, initially felt there was no more difference between the Chinese Communists and Nationalists than between the Democrats and Republicans in his home state of Oklahoma.
 But Hurley wanted to form a coalition government led by Chiang Kai-shek.
 He accused Foreign Service Officers such as Service, Davies, and John Emmerson of disloyalty and had them removed from China.
-Hurley claimed that the Chinese Communists were not real communists.
+Furthermore, Hurley claimed that the Chinese Communists were not real communists.

 Nationalist soldiers killed in World War II numbered approximately ten times more than communists killed, according to CPC records.
 China Burma India Theater Commander Joseph Stilwell claimed that communists were doing more than the Nationalists, and sought to cut off all US aid to China.